akerimB/leanSight/roadmap.md

 ## Utility & Setup Features (Supporting Analytics & Assessments)

 - [ ] **Weighting Schemes Management (`/weighting-schemes`)**:
-    - [ ] CRUD interface for creating, reading, updating, and deleting weighting schemes.
+    - [x] CRUD interface for creating, reading, updating, and deleting weighting schemes. *(Read/List, Create, View Details, Delete implemented.
+Edit page for basic fields structure exists.
+Backend for Create auto-populates initial weights; Backend for Delete performs soft-delete & prevents default deletion.)*
-    - [ ] Allow definition of weights for categories and their constituent dimensions.
+    - [x] Allow definition of weights for categories and their constituent dimensions. *(UI and Backend for editing weights implemented, including validation for sums)*
-    - [ ] Functionality to set a company-wide or global default weighting scheme.
+    - [x] Functionality to set a company-wide or global default weighting scheme. *(Handled via `isDefault` flag in CRUD operations; backend ensures only one default)*
-    - [ ] UI to associate specific weighting schemes with assessments (during creation or update).
+    - [x] UI to associate specific weighting schemes with assessments (during creation or update). *(Implemented: dropdown on assessment creation page, pre-selects default, passes ID to backend.
+Existing assessments can also have scheme updated by Admin/Expert on their detail page)*

+## Sectors
+    - [ ] **copy maturity level descriptions from other sectors problem -[ ] related button works but the sector list do not appear, so copy of maturity level descriptions is not avaialble.

 ## Settings menu
 - [ ] **Settings need to be active for users change and see.